Feedback

 Of course in the 19th century – and before – jellies weren’t just a sweet dish.
 They were served as savoury entrees and could be wine or liqueur based.
 They were also given to invalids.
 A recipe from Mrs Beeton’s Book of Household Management details a particularly rich recipe for the sick: ’12 shanks of mutton, 3 quarts of water, a bunch of sweet herbs, pepper and salt to taste, 3 blades of mace, 1 onion, 1lb of lean beef, a crust of bread toasted brown.’

-It is doubtful that the copper monkey mould in the collection at the Holst Birthplace Museum was used for invalid food.
+It is doubtful that the copper monkey jelly mould in our collection was used for invalid food.
 However it would definitely have cheered up the sick room!
 Novelty moulds such as these were very popular in the 19th century as they were particularly striking at the dinner table.
 Other animals such as elephants and the patriotic British lion were also fashionable.
 Copper was common for the fancier moulds.
 Less elaborate moulds were made from stoneware and wood and like the copper ones could be in a range of shapes and sizes.
-Moulds were used also used for blancmanges, creams and ices.
+Jelly moulds were used also used for blancmanges, creams and ices.

 These wobbly creations were very time consuming to make, although they were equally appealing to housewives in smaller homes and ladies in larger, wealthier households with a plethora of servants.
 This was because they could be prepared the day before a dinner party, thereby freeing up time on the day of the party itself to arrange the rest of the meal.